shehab-shahid/Shehab_Portfolio/README.md

 # Shehab_Portfolio
 Two projects currently on GitHub.
 One Private Equity project in-progress.
 After Private Equity, a project will begin containing data scraping through to production.
+Lastly, Capstone Projects on AWS and Azure will be carried out.

 # [Diagnostic, Prescriptive and Inferential Analysis To Determine Performance of Lecture Theatres in University](https://github.com/shehab-shahid/Diagnostic_and_Inferential_Analysis_To_Determine_Performance_of_Lecture_Theatres_in_University)